- Q: How does Holy Trinity School implement technology into the curriculum?

 - Q: Does Holy Trinity School have something in the curriculum to enhance science?

-A: A science coordinator creates weekly hands-on activities for students in grades 2-5.
-Holy Trinity School’s partnership with Talcott Mountain Science Center brings outside resources and technical equipment so the middle school students can expand hands-on-learning opportunities.
+A: There are two science coordinators who create weekly hands-on activities for students in grades K-8.
+Holy Trinity School’s partnership with Talcott Mountain Science Center brings outside resources and technical equipment so the middle school students can expand hands-on-learning opportunities even more.

 - Q: What resources does the Town of Wallingford provide Holy Trinity School?